Employee Engagement Questionnaire: Are You Engaged or Disengaged At Work?

 5. I readily volunteer to take on new challenges or projects

-7. My manager is interested in my personal development and career goals
+7. My manager is interested in my personal well-being, career development, and goal setting and will offer growth opportunities

 8. I have the opportunity to use my strengths in the work I do on a daily basis